aristoteleo/CSP4ML/README.md

 - Quantitative results show that the RNA velocity inferred by Storm outperforms previous methods in terms of both consistency and correctness.

 # Installation
--Storm focuses on parametric inference and calculation of RNA velocity of metabolic labeling scRNA-seq data, and its data preprocessing and visualization still relies on the [Dyanmo](https://dynamo-release.readthedocs.io/en/latest/index.html) package.
+- Storm focuses on parametric inference and calculation of RNA velocity of metabolic labeling scRNA-seq data, and its data preprocessing and visualization still relies on the [Dyanmo](https://dynamo-release.readthedocs.io/en/latest/index.html) package.
 Therefore, make sure Dynamo is installed correctly before using Storm.
--All the Code of Storm is stored in the (./Code/Storm_Code) path and can be used directly after download.
-Sample tutorials are stored in the (./Code/Example_Tutorial) path.
+- All the Code of Storm is stored in the [Code](./Code/Storm_Code) path and can be used directly after download.
+Sample tutorials are stored in the [Tutorials](./Code/Example_Tutorial) path.
--For better user experience, we anticipate that Storm's parametric inference and RNA velocity calculation methods will be integrated into the new version of the Dynamo package in the future.
+- For better user experience, we anticipate that Storm's parametric inference and RNA velocity calculation methods will be integrated into the new version of the Dynamo package in the future.